 Visiting our Website

-When you visit our website or our online store, our system automatically collects the following data:
+When you visit our website, our online store or our guarantee registration platform, our system automatically collects the following data:

 - type of device (computer, smartphone, tablet, etc.)

 - information about the browser type and version used

 - date and time of access

 - the page from which the file was requested

 - status codes of the access (http status codes)

 This data is stored in the log files of our system.
 It is not stored together with other personal data of the user.
 The collection of this data by the system is necessary to enable the smooth transmission of information from the website to the user's device.
 In addition, we use the data to optimize the website, to ensure the security of our IT systems and to prevent misuse (e.g. through automated mass queries, spam, etc.).

 The legal basis for the collection and storage of this data is art.
 6 para.
 1 lit. a and f GDPR.

 In the event of you contacting us via the contact form on the website, the personal data collected from you will be collected for the purpose of responding to your inquiry.
 Data is only passed on to third parties where this is necessary to deal with your inquiry, in particular in the case of warranty and service concerns, which we pass on to our service partners insofar as this is helpful to your request.